octokus/ultrastart/README.md

 Add and modify links by editing linklist.json

 Link images in img/ can be used.
-Image name to be put in linklist.json. when no image name specified or not found dummy_s.jpg is used .
+Image name to be put in linklist.json.
+When no image name specified or file not found, dummy_s.jpg is used .

 Calendar can hold notifications.
 Edit calendar.json to add new notifications.